Modelling preventive measures and their effect on generation times in emerging epidemics: The stochastic model

 \section{The stochastic model}

 The model we present can be interpreted as a special case of the very general epidemic models in e.g. \cite{ball1995,svensson2007}, tailored to consider preventive measures and to study their impact.
 A summary of the notation, including stochastic processes, random variables, parameters and functions is given in Table \ref{table:notation}.
-We assume that the population is homogeneously mixing and that all individuals are equally susceptible at the start of the epidemic, whereafter they might be infected and later removed.
+We adopt the classical assumption that the population is homogeneously mixing.
+This is a natural assumption, despite it being a simplification of reality, as it allows an analysis which is valid for the numerous wide-spread models that are based on the very same assumption.
+Future investigation could consist of removing this assumption and repeating the analysis for more complex models based on networks.
+In this model, we also assume that all individuals are equally susceptible at the start of the epidemic, whereafter they might be infected and later removed.
 On the contrary, infectious individuals are not equally infectious, they have infectivity profiles which are independent and identically distributed, as in \cite{ball1995,svensson2007}.
 That is, the infectivity profile of an infectious individual is the realization of a stochastic process $\lambda$, the infectivity process, which is the product of a contact process and an infectiousness process, described in the following.
 This allows modelling some inhomogeneity in the population, in fact, although identically distributed, individuals' contact behaviours and infectiousness can vary.
 It is known \cite{ball1995} that, when the initial phase of an epidemic is considered, and thus depletion of susceptible individuals is negligible, this epidemic model corresponds to a Crump-Mode-Jagers branching process \cite{jagers1975}.
 This allows using results from the theory of branching processes to analyse the epidemic model.